david-maw/DivisiBill/web/divisibill/meallistglossary.md

 Tapping on the center of a bill will select or deselect it, double tapping will show a quick summary of it.

+## Image

+This column has an image icon (<u>&#xF0976;</u>) in it if the bill has a stored image.

 ## Location

-This column shows where the bill is stored, either locally (<u>&#xF0256;</u>/<u>&#xF024B;</u>), in the cloud (<u>&#xF0163;</u>/<u>&#xF015F;</u>), or both.
-If it stored in the cloud, tapping in this column will download it.
+If cloud access is available and enabled this column shows whether the bill is stored locally (<u>&#xF0256;</u>/<u>&#xF024B;</u>), in the cloud (<u>&#xF0163;</u>/<u>&#xF015F;</u>), or both.
+A filled icon means the item is stored there, an outline one means it is not.

-If cloud access is allowed but you are not currently showing remote (cloud resident) bills, local bills will still show the cloud icon if they are also stored in the cloud.
-If either local or remote bills are not being shown an outline icon will be used instead of a filled-in one (also see the [Filter Indicator](#filter-indicator)).
+If cloud access is allowed but you are not currently showing remote (cloud resident) bills, local bills will still show the cloud icon to indicate whether or not they are also stored in the cloud.

-For a remote-only bill, tapping on this column will download it, use the [Manage Data](datamanagementpage.html) page to select all such bills.
-Note that there is no Upload selection on this page because all local bills are uploaded automatically if cloud storage is available and enabled.
+For a remote (cloud) only bill, tapping on this area will download it, use the [Manage Data](datamanagementpage.html) page to select all such bills.
+Note that there is no Upload selection because all local bills are uploaded automatically if cloud storage is available and enabled.